iguanajuice/semi-automatic-arch/README.md

 Create a partion sized 512m.
 This will be your `efi` partition.
 Make note of its name, e.g. `/dev/sda1`.

-Change type to "EFI Partition".
+Change type to "EFI System".

 Create a second partition of *at least* 50g, or preferably the remaining space.
 This will be your `root` partition.
 Also make note of its name, e.g. `/dev/sda2`.